cyph3r-exe/cyph3r-exe/README.md

 <br>

 ## Experiences
-:zap: Musician for 15+yrs
+:musical_note: Musician for 15+yrs
--> Community Administrator and Manager for 3+yrs
+:zap: Community Administrator and Manager for 3+yrs
--> Freelance developer for 2+yrs
+:tools: Freelance developer for 2+yrs
--> Youtube Moderator for various CC for 2+yrs
+:shield: Youtube Moderator for various CC for 2+yrs

 ---
 ---